 Table of contents

-Tenants have a legal right to live free from harassment and discrimination by their landlord, by those who work for their landlord, or by other tenants.
-This article explains these rights as well as tenants' right to privacy in their home.
+Tenants have a legal right to privacy and the right to live free from harassment and discrimination by their landlord or by other tenants.

 There are types of rental housing that are not covered by the RTA.
 For example, you might not be covered if you live in a place that is supposed to be used for business, share a kitchen or bathroom with the owner or a close family member of the owner, or live in some types of temporary or seasonal housing.